Immigration Applications from Outside the UK

 White Rose Visas: Entry Clearance service

-White Rose Visas are able to advise on all Entry Clearance categories, including a visit visa for your relative, a settlement visa for a fiancé(e) or spouse, or a Tier 1 or Tier 2 visa to allow you to come to the UK to work.
+White Rose Visas are able to advise on all Entry Clearance applications, including a visit visa for your relative, a settlement visa for a fiancé(e) or spouse, an Innovator Founder or Skilled Worker visa to allow you to come to the UK to work.

 Our Entry Clearance service includes a complete document check, and the preparation of a supporting letter, which can make the difference between application success and refusal.
-If it is not possible to meet in person, then you and your adviser can communicate by phone, Skype, or email, as is most convenient to you.
+We are happy to communicate by phone, video call, or email, depending on what is most convenient to you.
 If you have a question or would like help with your application, do get in touch.